 Backend architecture and development

 I usually feel at home most when working on backend architecture.
 I love using new technologies and work with/on open source software.
 The internet brings up great solutions for nowadays problems day by day.
-Technology I enjoy to use most include NoSQL databases like MongoDB, key-value-stores like Memcached, HTTP-services with REST/JSON and new technologies in general.
+Technology I enjoy to use most include NoSQL databases like MongoDB, key-value-stores like Redis, HTTP-services with REST/JSON and new technologies in general.

 I started to develop iPhone apps in 2009 and iPad apps later as well.
 Besides the challenge of writing performant and energy-optimized code for mobile devices, it's great to use the various frameworks that come with iOS.
 So I often ended up connecting an iOS app to a Rails backend server, e.g. to provide In App Purchase verification or asynchronous remote (push-) notifications.